Soltokemons Type Chart and Matchups Explained

 Putting it together in battle

-Lead with a creature that is neutral or favourable, bank Energy with a cheap neutral Tackle, then spend it on a big elemental hit once you have the right matchup on the field.
+Lead with a creature that is neutral or favourable, bank Energy with an affordable move or Pass Turn, then spend it on a big elemental hit once you have the right matchup on the field.
 Apply the element's signature status (Shock, Burn, Soak, Leech) to tilt Speed and damage your way.

 If you read the foe's element and your active creature is on the wrong side of the cycle, switch instead of forcing it.
 One well-timed swap into a 1.5x attacker, plus the Speed and status edge that comes with it, wins more close fights than any amount of extra levels.